 Deck equipment includes 3 trawl winches (all hydraulic port and starboard McElroy winches with level wind, 7,000 feet of 1/2-inch cable; hydrographic winch with level wind and 12-conductor slip rings; 13,000 feet of 1/4-inch cable or 6,000 feet of 3/8-inch cable), a McElroy hydraulic anchor winch, port and stern hydraulic A-Frames, a stern mounted hydraulically operated net reel with 4 x 5 foot spool with line pull capacity of 3 to 4 tons and drum torque at 1/2 drum @ 90,000 lbs., and (2)12-person Givens Buoy Life Rafts, SEAPIRB, Zodiac with outboard power and fire extinguishers for safety.

-Charters are $9,592 per day, inclusive of fuel.
-Both a request form and waiver are required to schedule vessels.
-For all external charters a purchase order is required in our office prior to departure.
+Charters are $10,365 per day, including the cost of fuel.
+The request form and liability waiver are required to schedule vessels.
+For all external charters a purchase order is required three business days prior to departure.
 Fees are subject to change without notice.

 For more information or to reserve the R/V Tommy Munro, please contact Tiffany McNeese at Tiffany.McNeeseFREEMississippi or 228.872.4277.